 - Volatile, hostile, or aggressive actions and words will not be tolerated, and individuals who engage in these activities may face penalties up to, and including, criminal prosecution.

 The Lake Roland Nature Council seeks to foster a park community that encourages understanding, appreciation and acceptance of all within the park including the patrons, the various membership groups, the volunteer base, and staff.
-Furthermore, the Lake Roland Nature Council believes that a broad representation and participation of our overall society adds a significant value to the park experience for each of us, and that these valued experiences are enhanced by embracing underrepresented and underserved communities both in race, religion, and sexual orientation.
-The park is for everyone to enjoy.
+Furthermore, the Lake Roland Nature Council believes that a broad representation and participation of our overall society adds a significant value to the park experience for each of us, and that these valued experiences are enhanced by embracing underrepresented and underserved communities both in race, religion, disabilities, sexual orientation, and gender identification.
+In keeping with these beliefs, on September 28th, 2015 the Park changed its name from Robert E. Lee Park to Lake Roland and the nature council changed its name from Robert E. Lee Park Nature Council to Lake Roland Nature Council (LRNC).
+The Park is for everyone to enjoy.